armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-28-7.md

 ### Orca
 * Fixed an issue where Blue/Green(Red/Black) in the non-default namespace for kubernetes was failing

+### Deck
+* Fixed an issue where applications in the config view always show up as unconfigured.
+We fixed the broken reference to the controller so applications now properly display their attributes.

 ###  Spinnaker Community Contributions